musajampiereb/Genomics-and-bioinformatics-tutorials-for-students-/Metagenomics/Illumina_VSP_genomic_assembly.md

-# Reference-based genome assembly on Illumina Metagenomics Pipeline for Viral Surveillance Pannel (VSP) Data
+# Reference-based genome assembly for pathogens sequenced by Illumina Viral Surveillance Pannel (VSP)

 The Viral Surveillance Panel v2 Kit enables whole-genome sequencing (WGS) of a broad range of viruses, including SARS-CoV-2, influenza, arboviruses, and hepatitis, using a hybrid-capture method.
 This approach allows for viral genome sequencing with less read depth compared to shotgun metagenomics, making it ideal for viral evolution studies and broad surveillance.
 Unlike amplicon sequencing, hybrid-capture better identifies mutations, making it useful for monitoring rapidly evolving viruses during outbreaks.
 The kit integrates library preparation, target enrichment, sequencing, and data analysis, and is capable of sequencing over 200 viral pathogens.
 It is particularly useful for outbreak analysis, such as for Marburg virus, when sequencing is targeted at a specific pathogen.